-In July of 2013, U.S. banking regulators approved the final enhanced regulatory capital rules, which implemented Basel III in the U.S. These rules substantially revise the risk-based capital requirements applicable to bank holding companies and their depository institution subsidiaries as compared to the previous U.S. risk-based capital and leverage ratio rules, and thereby implement certain provisions of the Dodd-Frank Wall Street Reform & Consumer Protection Act.
-These rules also apply to top-tier savings and loan holding companies, such as Synchrony, and their insured depository institution subsidiaries.
+In July 2013, the Federal Banking Agencies finalized regulatory capital rules implementing standards originally issued by the Basel Committee on Banking Supervision in December 2010 ("Basel III capital rules"), which became effective for the Company in 2015, subject to phase-in periods through the end of 2018.
+These rules substantially revised the risk-based capital requirements applicable to insured depository institution holding companies and their insured depository institution subsidiaries as compared to the previous U.S. risk-based capital and leverage ratio rules, and implemented certain provisions of the Dodd-Frank Act.